Captain: Vanasen Kanniah

 Registering For Events

-Members can now register to join events via the PlayThru link accessible on the Schedule page.
+Members can register for events via the PlayThru link on the Schedule page.

-An invite registration link will also be sent to all members on WhatsApp 2 weeks prior to a society event, members must register for that event within 7 days of receiving the invite to confirm their attendance.
+A registration link will be sent to all members on WhatsApp 2 weeks prior to an event and members must register within 7 days to confirm attendance.

-At the start of each game, a ‘PlayThru’ weblink will be sent to each ‘4-Ball Captain’ to record the scores of the players in their group.
-All other players will receive a separate link which will allow them to view and track the points scoring in real time of all event participants.
+A PlayThru link will be sent to each ‘4-Ball Captain’ to record scores for their group.
+Other players will receive a separate link to view real-time scoring.

-All players must record scores on paper scorecards which are to be swapped with their playing partners.
-At the end of the game, each player and score marker must sign their respective scorecards and hand these to the nominated ‘4-Ball Captain’ who should cross check the scorecards against the entries recorded PlayThru.
-Once tallied, then only submit the scores on PlayThru.
+All players must keep paper scorecards which are to be exchanged with their playing partners.
+At the end of the game, scorecards must be signed by both player and market and given to the ‘4-Ball Captain’, who should cross check the scorecards against the entries recorded PlayThru.

 The following prizes will be awarded for each event (American Golf Voucher or Similar):